casasoftch/casawp/README.txt

 Please refer to casasoft.ch[https://casasoft.ch/casagateway] for further instructions.

 == Changelog ==
+= 2.1.1 =
+* Now ignores modification dates during imports.
+* Availability reemerges as hidden field so that requests can creeps back into the query
+* isTaken and isActive methods
+* Option for limiting image/media imports for reference properties.
+* Some translations from Steven
+* Hash checking and persistence checks during imports improve subsequent import speeds now
+* Some alterations to the poke hook

 = 2.1.0 =
 * Added categories_not, locations_not, salestypes_not, availabilities_not to query service
 * Initial work on similar property system